 Reliable summer heat (but not too hot).
 The southwest of England, in the shelter of Dartmoor.
 No wonder it's called the English Riviera.

 Sunny weather.
-The east.
+The southeast.
 The west is cloudier (prevailing winds).
 In summer the longer hours of daylight mean that on a good day, the further north you go, the more sunshine you'll get.
-St Helier on Jersey averages 1917 hours a year; Shanklin on the Isle of Wight 1887 hours; and Worthing (Sussex) 1821 hours.
+St Helier on Jersey averages 1917 hours a year.
+Several places on the mainland southeast coast claim to be the sunniest in the UK with around 1900 hours a yeae, including Shanklin on the Isle of Wight, Worthing, Eastbourme, and Bognor Regis (Sussex), and Bournemouth (Dorset).
+Bognor seems best, with an average of 1,918.5 hours a year.
+Eastbourne holds the record for the UK;s sunniest month - 383.9 hours in July 1911.
 And of course the adverts on the streets here say that Dundee is Scotland's sunniest city (as well as the first city in the UK to use electric lighting, apparently).

 Thunderstorms.
 The south east.
 I remember reading somewhere that Essex is the best place to be, but Norwich claims to be the thunderstorm capital of Britain.
 If you want no thunderstorms, go to the northeast.
 Newcastle is the non-thunderstorm capital of England.
 Northwest Wales and the far north of Scotland are even worse off.